Vyral/justin-udy/_posts/2021-08-09-my-advice-for-keeping-things-simple.md

 ---
 {% include youtube.html %}

 As agents, we know that real estate transactions can get pretty complicated.
-However, the truth is that complication kills momentum.
+However, the truth is that complexity kills momentum.
 If things get too complicated, oftentimes we abandon the project altogether.
 Today I’ll explain how this happens and how you can avoid it.&nbsp;

 **When things get complicated, we tend to not move forward on them.** For example, look at the house I am filming this video in.
 Before, it had a classic 90’s-style look.
 By making a few small improvements such as painting the cabinets, updating the hardware, and replacing the light fixtures, we were able to make a huge difference in presentation.&nbsp;